hanabi/hanabi.github.io/docs/how-to-join.md

     - Click on "Voice & Video" under "App Settings" in the left-hand menu.
     - Click on the "Output Device" drop-down and set it to be your microphone.
     - Click on the "Let's Check" button under "Mic Test".
     - You should see the bars fill up when you talk.
-If not, then try changing your "Output Device" or figuring out what is wrong with your microphone.
+If not, then try changing your "Output Device".

 1. Enable a push to talk hotkey: